| Scene 1: The Speech [this scene

 guts and use them to grease the treads of our tanks!
 We're going

+to murder those lousy Hun bastards by the bushel!
 Now, some of you boys, I know, are wondering whether or not you're

 going to chicken out under fire.
 Don't worry about it.
 I can assure